Test Script Intention Generation for Mobile Application via GUI Image and Code Understanding: Challenge and Motivation

-The accurate and complete localization is another spiny problem.
+Response method refers to a \textit{Listener} method that responds to a specific action on a specific widget.
+The accurate mapping of the response method from test scripts to the business logic in source code is a spiny problem.
 According to our investigation, all the widgets in the test scripts are located by a unique selector, which is an \id or an \xpath.
 For widgets located by \ids, the response methods can be located because the methods are bound to the widgets explicitly with the \id.
-However, for widgets located by the \xpath, the response method localization is more complicated.
+However, for widgets located by the \xpath, the response method mapping is more complicated.
 Due to the event-driven feature, some widgets are dynamically generated, and the response methods are also dynamically bound to the widgets.
-Therefore, some implicit underlying mechanisms of the Android platform helps the binding, and it is hardly possible to manually locate the corresponding response methods.
+Therefore, implicit underlying mechanisms of Android complete the binding, hindering manually locating corresponding response methods.

-According to our study on the test scripts, we find that due to not strictly following the coding criteria, more than 50\% widgets are located by \xpath in the test scripts, lacking the \id labeled.
+According to our study on the test scripts, we find that due to not strictly following the coding criteria, more than 50\% widgets have to be located by \xpath in the test scripts, lacking the \id labeled.
 Among the widgets located by \xpath, about 77\% are located with the hierarchy, and the rest are located with the XML attribute \texttt{content-desc}, which shows the visible texts of the widgets.